What are inhalants?

 - permanent brain damage

-“Poppers” and “whippets,” sold at concerts and dance clubs, are composed of poisonous chemicals that can permanently damage the body and brain.
+Note: “Poppers” and “whippets,” sold at concerts and dance clubs, are composed of poisonous chemicals that might permanently damage the body and brain.